 In simple terms those companies that avoid tax claim they are doing so because they are good capitalists.
 No one has put this more bluntly than Eric Schmidt of Google.
 After Bloomberg revealed in December 2012 that Google had put $9.8 billion into Bermuda the previous year he responded by saying, ‘I am very proud of the structure that we set up.
 We did it based on the incentives that the governments offered us to operate.
 It’s called capitalism.
 We are proudly capitalistic.
 I’m not confused about this.’
 Gordon Gecko would have been proud of him.
 And yet the problem is that he’s wrong: just about the last thing these companies are is good capitalists.

-There are good reasons for saying this, not the least of which is that a good capitalist concern is run in the interests of its shareholders.
+There are several reasons for saying this, not the least of which is that a according to the economics textbooks a well run capitalist concern is managed in the interests of its shareholders.
 In Google’s case it happens that the net earnings after tax for 2011 (the year the $9.8 billion went to Bermuda) were $9.73 billion.
 So all the money Google earned that year was put offshore, and Google reckoned it had saved at least $2 billion in tax as a result, which increased reported earnings.
 The problem was that by doing this all the money was kept from the shareholders: if the tax savings recorded in Google’s accounts are to be maintained, the money in question can never be sent to the USA, and the shareholders will never get their hands on it.
 That’s an extraordinary situation which challenges the whole idea that US companies are run on behalf of their shareholders.

 It may be argued that in the short term this difficulty can be overcome by the markets pricing the increase in the company’s cash by increasing the share price, so giving shareholders access to their income via a capital gain, if they so wish.
 But the question that has to be asked is whether this is sustainable in the long run.
 Will markets continue to value offshore cash that can’t be accessed at a dollar per dollar?
-In 2012 there were three reasons why corporations thought this might be the case.
+In 2012 there were several reasons why corporations thought this might be the case.
 The first was that they hoped Mitt Romney would win the US presidential election.
 As is now well known, Romney has an affinity for offshore.
-Many US corporations must have hoped he’d win and then change the rules of US corporation tax in one of two ways.
+Many US corporations must have hoped he’d win and then change the rules of US corporation tax in their favour.